awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario4.md

 ![\[Diagram for scenario 4: VPC with only a virtual private gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/case-4_updated.png)

-**Important**
-For this scenario, see [Your customer gateway device](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html) to configure the customer gateway device on your side of the Site\-to\-Site VPN connection\.

 The configuration for this scenario includes the following:
 + A virtual private cloud \(VPC\) with a size /16 CIDR \(example: 10\.0\.0\.0/16\)\.
 This provides 65,536 private IP addresses\.
 + A VPN\-only subnet with a size /24 CIDR \(example: 10\.0\.0\.0/24\)\.
 This provides 256 private IP addresses\.